LartTyler/gbemu-react/README.md

 Before an interrupt vector is called, the current value of `PC` is pushed onto the stack so that it can be restored when the interrupt handler calls `RET` or `RETI`.

+## Instruction Inaccuracies
+This document contains some inaccurcies, either in the length of certain instructions, or in how many cycles an instruction uses.
+For accurate instruction information, refer to the [instructions README](src/Emulator/Cpu/README.md).